Nakadie/Hospital-Database/README.md

 - Sex not being displayed correctly. ### fixed ###
 - Name case sensitivity search errors.
 - Two part names (eg: James Junior) will cause errors due to search functionality of the database.

-Versions
-1.0 (old)
--Functionally complete but feature lacking with a .txt based database.

-1.5 (current)
--Swapped the .txt database with proper SQL db.

 Here is a demo of the project.